 Alternatively, if the Court determines that a section 10 dismissal is not sufficient relative to the offence, our criminal lawyers could also help to reduce the severity of the imposed penalties.
 Our drug driving lawyers can help to potentially reduce the period that your licence is suspended or minimise the fine that you face.

-If you’re facing charges of driving under the influence of drugs, contact our expert criminal defence lawyers for a FREE first consultation to discuss more accurate advice pertinent to your specific matter.
+If you’re facing charges of driving under the influence of drugs, contact our expert criminal defence lawyers for a consultation to discuss more accurate advice pertinent to your specific matter.

 In order to be found guilty of driving under the influence of drugs, it is up to the Police to prove beyond a reasonable doubt that you returned a positive result to drugs and when the test was administered you had been in control of a motor vehicle.

 If you agree with these allegations and the Police is able to prove these elements, it may be ideal to plead guilty to the charge.
 If you choose to do so, the matter will proceed to sentencing, in which you will be liable to punishment before the Court.

 Although it is true that you could be facing a penalty that could greatly impede your lifestyle, a guilty plea is often favoured in the Court as it demonstrates remorse for the unlawful activities you participated in.
 As a result, it is not uncommon to see the Court award less severe penalties as opposed to being found guilty otherwise.
 As a result of your guilty plea, the Court may also use their discretion to not convict you of the matter by the means of a section 10 dismissal.
 Alternatively, our Sydney based traffic lawyers may be able to negotiate a deal with the prosecution team, given you enter a guilty plea, in which sentencing will be greatly reduced.